polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 In case of path A, there is one situation where the behaviour pre-RFC is not equivalent to the one post-RFC: when a host function that performs an allocation (for example `ext_storage_get`) is called, without this RFC this allocation might fail due to reaching the maximum heap pages, while after this RFC this will always succeed.
 This is most likely not a problem, as storage values aren't supposed to be larger than a few megabytes at the very maximum.

+In the unfortunate event where the runtime runs out of memory, path B would make it more difficult to relax the memory limit, as we would need to re-upload the entire Wasm, compared to updating only `:heappages` in path A or before this RFC.
+In the case where the runtime runs out of memory only in the specific event where the Wasm runtime is modified, this could brick the chain.
+However, this situation is no different than the thousands of other ways that a bug in the runtime can brick a chain, and there's no reason to be particularily worried about this situation in particular.

 ## Testing, Security, and Privacy

 This RFC would reduce the chance of a consensus issue between clients.